KitronikLtd/micropython-microbit-kitronik-halohd/README.md

+# OUTDATED README.
+Update pending.
+Use with caution
 # micropython-microbit-kitronik-halohd
 Example micro python (for BBC micro:bit) code for the Kitronik :VIEW Halo HD ( www.kitronik.co.uk/5672 )

 ## MEMS Mic:

-The example code uses the microphone feature.
+Example code for the microphone feature.
 The microphone is stored within a class.
 The sound level reads analog P0.
 ```blocks
 mic = KitronikMic
 soundlevel = mic.readMicrophoneLevel(mic)